NVIDIA-Digital-Bio/dualbind/README.md

 ```

 ### Inference on ToxBench
-You can use our ToxBench-trained DualBind checkpoint (available [here (TODO)](https://github.com/NVIDIA-Digital-Bio/dualbind)) for inference.
+You can use our ToxBench-trained DualBind checkpoint (available [here (coming soon)](https://github.com/NVIDIA-Digital-Bio/dualbind)) for inference.

 1. Download the DualBind checkpoint
 2. Configure inference parameters in `conf/inference_toxbench.yaml`, especially for protein_files and ligand_files